-Bard’s high powered hernia mesh law firm tries to convince the Panel to have the consolidated lawsuits in the District of New Jersey or in the alternative, the Southern District of New York.
+Bard’s high powered hernia mesh law firm tried to convince the Panel to have the consolidated lawsuits in the District of New Jersey or in the alternative, the Southern District of New York.

-Bard’s hernia mesh law firm makes the case for the District of New Jersey:
+Bard’s hernia mesh law firm made the case for the District of New Jersey:

-Bard’s surgical mesh lawyers argue the following to convince the Panel to hear the cases in new Jersey:
+Bard’s surgical mesh lawyers argues the following in a failed attempt to convince the Panel to hear the lawsuits in new Jersey:

 - The District of New Jersey is a convenient court for litigants and witnesses.DEFENDANTS C. R. BARD, INC. AND DAVOL INC.’S RESPONSE TO PLAINTIFFS’ MOTION FOR § 1407 COORDINATION/CONSOLIDATION & TRANSFER OF RELATED ACTIONS TO THE SOUTHERN DISTRICT OF OHIO.